searchivarius/long_doc_rank_model_analysis/README.md

 1. please, use a special branch `pypi2021`, rather the main branch!
 One has to compile and install this branch locally rather than from `pypi`.

-2. there is currently some issue with their installation and one may need to run `pyhon setup.py` twice.

-3. due to a bug, MaxP and SumP models used in the paper are the same model.
-We fixed the bug and re-trained the models, but it did not affect outcomes much as both of these models have very similar performance (camera-ready paper will be updated to reflect this fix).

 The framework is used out-of-the-box and provides documentations regarding **installation**, indexing collections, and training the models.